 Level 1.
-Summarizing/ These questions give you the vocabulary and scope of the subject matter.
-Definitions/Fact Questions What is the definition of?
+Summarizing/ Definitions/Fact Questions These questions give you the vocabulary and scope of the subject matter.
+What is the definition of?
 Who did?
 When didoccur?
 How much/many?
 What is an example of?
 Level 2.
 Analysis/Interpretation Questions Here, you are looking for the context and impact, supported by evidence.
 How didoccur?
 Why doesoccur?
 What are the reasons for?
+What are types of?
 How doesfunction?
 How does the process occur?
 What are my own examples of?
+What are my own examples of?
 What causesto occur?
 What results whenoccurs?
 What is the relationship betweenand?
-How issimilar to/different from?
-How does affect or apply to?
+How doesmailer to/different from?
+How doesmailer to/different from?
 What doesmean?
-What conclusions can be drawn frominformation?
+What doesmean?
 What is (are) the problem(s), conflict(s), issue(s)?
-What are possible solutions/resolutions to these problems, conflicts, issues?
 What is the main argument or thesis of an author?
 How is this argument developed?
-What evidence, proof, support is offered?
 What are other theories, arguments from other authors?
 Level 3.
 Hypothesis/Prediction Questions These questions help you to develop hypothesis and look at possible outcomes.
 Ifoccurs, then what would happen?
 Ifchanged, then what would change?
 What does theory x predict will happen?
 What hypothesis or theory explains this data or given information?
 Level 4.
 Critical Analysis/ Evaluation/Opinion Questions Use these questions to analyze differentiate, and make choices about the subject in context and with supporting evidence.
 Is Good/bad?
 Why?
 Correct or incorrect?
 Why?
 Effective or ineffective?
 Why?
 Relevant or irrelevant?
 Why?
 Logical or illogical?
 Why?
 Applicable or not applicable?
 Why?
 Proven or not proven?
 Why?
 Ethical or unethical?
 Why?
 What are the advantages or disadvantages of?
 Why?
 What is the best solution to the problem, conflict, issue?
 Why is it the best?
+What should or should not happen?
+Why?
+Do I agree or disagree?
+Why?
 What is my opinion?
 What is my support for my opinion?